ModDota/moddota.github.io/_articles/scripting/item-restrictions-requirements.md

                 if itemTable.levelRequired then
                     print("Name","Level Req","Hero Level")
                     print(itemName,itemTable.levelRequired,hero:GetLevel())
-                    -- If the hero doesn't met the level required, show message and call DropItem if itemTable.levelRequired > hero:GetLevel() then
+                    -- If the hero doesn't meet the level required, show message and call DropItem if itemTable.levelRequired > hero:GetLevel() then
                         FireGameEvent( 'custom_error_show', { player_ID = pID, _error = "You need level "..itemTable.levelRequired.." to use this." } )
                         DropItem(Item, hero)